 - Stay Active: Regular physical activity can help you fall asleep faster and enjoy deeper sleep.
 However, avoid vigorous exercise close to bedtime.

-By prioritising good sleep hygiene, you can create a strong foundation for managing your anxiety more effectively.
+By prioritizing good sleep hygiene, you can create a strong foundation for managing your anxiety more effectively.
 Remember, you deserve a good night’s sleep!

 5. Cognitive Behavioural Therapy (CBT)